FINDING YOUR BIRTH FAMILY

 (201) 246-7378, (201) 991-3770

-Search and Reunion - Services include the provision of non-identifying background information for adoptees and their birth families; provision of non-identifying background information on adoptive home for birth parents; search services for adoptees, birth parents, and the adoptive parents; arrangement of reunions among adoptees, birth parents and adoptive parents; and pre- and post-reunion counseling.
+Search and Reunion Services include the provision of non-identifying background information for adoptees and their birth families; provision of non-identifying background information on adoptive home for birth parents; search services for adoptees, birth parents, and the adoptive parents; arrangement of reunions among adoptees, birth parents and adoptive parents; and pre- and post-reunion counseling.
 Read beyond first paragraph of the web page for specifics.

 At this time this section is in need of expanding.
 We need to add more links to websites related to adoption services and resources, and an article on how to prepare for a reunion with birth family and what to expect.
 If you are interested in helping us with the research, please contact: firstname.lastname@example.org